CALL FOR SUBMISSIONS

 Call for Submissions

-- In addition to the USD 10,000 personal honorarium, the award recipient will present a research seminar at the symposium.
+- In addition to the USD 10,000 personal honorarium, the award recipient will present a research seminar at the symposium on April 6, 2022.

-- Also at the symposium, Prof. Pietro De Camilli, Yale School of Medicine, will give the Sprague Lecture, and Prof. Beth Stevens, will give the Adler Lecture.
+- Also at the symposium, Prof. Warren Grill, Duke University, will give the Sprague Lecture, and Prof. Alvaro Pascual-Leone, Harvard University, will give the Adler Lecture.

 - The award recipient will be featured in MINS' Annual Symposium newsletter, distributed to the neuroscience community.